zhi6w/terms/Terms/Terms/Common(en).md

 Should automatic billing fail to occur for any reason, Please contact us..

-Zhi Zhou, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
+SongLin Han, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.

-Zhi Zhou will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+SongLin Han will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.

 Your continued use of the Service after the Subscription fee change comes into effect constitutes your agreement to pay the modified Subscription fee amount.